 Have you ever thought about the importance of emotional awareness?
-You may not think it is important when your child is so young, but like all development, expressing emotions effectively is crucial and starts as early as children are able to communicate with you.
-In this post, we are going to take a look at ways of teaching your child to identify and express emotions.
+You may not think it is important when your child is so young, but like all development, expressing emotions effectively is crucial and starts as early as children can communicate with you.
+In this post, we will take a look at ways of teaching your child to identify and express emotions.

 Table of Contents

 - Why Is It Important For Children To Express Their Emotions?